AbhijeetBeedikar/Multimodal-Enterprise-RAG-MVP/README.md

 MVP multimodal RAG pipeline

 # Running the code
+Set your current working directory to the root

-Run the command `pip install -e .` first
+Run the command `pip install -e .`

 Run `!python3 main.py`